amitofsk/dandy/docs/Dandy.md

 Make sure the microcontroller is plugged in and still running the previous example.
 <br><br>
 Run the example below.
-When you run it, you will see a window with an LEDDisplay widget and a quit button.
-When the pushbutton connected to your microcontroller is held down, the LEDDisplay widget will be yellow.
+When you run it, you will see a window with an `LEDDisplay` widget and a quit button.
+When the pushbutton connected to your microcontroller is held down, the `LEDDisplay` widget will be yellow.
 Otherwise it will be blue.
 <br><br>
 Even though this example is short, it has a lot going on.
-The DigitalHWShort class defined in this example is a child of class SerialAndGui which is a child of Tk.
-The class SerialAndGui comes with the DANDY library, and it is detailed in ../utilities/SerialAndGui.py.
+The `DigitalHWShort` class defined in this example is a child of class `SerialAndGui` which is a child of `Tk`.
+The class `SerialAndGui` comes with the DANDY library, and it is detailed in `src/utilities/SerialAndGui.py`.
 The class `SerialAndGui` is an abstract class.
 If you run it by itself, you see an empty window which is not useful.
 Instead, as shown below, you should define a child class and overload the constructor and the `use_serial_data` function.
 <br><br>
 The `SerialAndGui` class involves three asynchronous tasks: `check_serial_data`, `use_serial_data`, and `updater`.
 Each is defined in its own function.
-The `check_serial_data` task reads from the serial port and writes the result to a queue.
+The `check_serial_data` task reads serially from the USB cable and writes the result to a queue.
 The `use_serial_data` task reads from the queue and does something with the data it finds.
 The `updater` task updates the GUI.
 All of these happen inside loops which appear to happen simultaneously.
 <br><br>
 You don't have to write all the code for these tasks every time you want to use them.
 Instead, you can just define a child class of `SerialAndGui` as shown below.